mehrantsi/high-performance-kv-store/TechnicalDesign.md

 ```

 ### Write Buffer Entry Structure
 The `write_buffer_entry` structure represents an entry in the write buffer.
-It includes fields for the operation type (insert, update, delete), the record, and the old value length.
+It includes fields for the operation type (insert, update, delete), the record, and work-related fields for asynchronous processing.

 **Structure Definition:**
 ```c